-Even the most dedicated carnivores flock for a taste of seitan crunch wraps, Nashville hot “chxn” sandwiches, and rotating specials at this East Nashville deli from popular fake-meat producer Be-Hive.
+Even the most dedicated carnivores flock for a taste of seitan crunch wraps, Nashville hot “chxn” sandwiches, and rotating specials at this East Nashville deli from popular faux-meat producer Be-Hive.
 The market also sells all of the company's popular vegan products, including plays on pepperoni, bacon, and cheese, and wholesales to other restaurants in the area.

 The Southern V

 Tiffany and Clifton Hancock are the husband-and-wife team behind this North Nashville vegan restaurant, which does convincing meat- and dairy-free takes on classic comfort food staples including mac and cheese, Nashville hot chicken strips, and decadent burgers served on freshly baked buns.
 Order for dine-in through a self-serve kiosk.

 Find Mexico City-style tacos brimming with seitan al pastor, chipotle carrots tinga, and soy asada alongside esquites (Mexican corn in a cup with mayo, lime, and tajin) and black beans at Nashville’s first-ever fully vegan taqueria.
 Founders Adriana Ortega and Ronald Cerdas moved to Nashville more than two decades ago from Mexico City and Costa Rica, respectively, and operate out of the Nashville Farmers Market Tuesday through Sunday for lunch.
 As a bonus, Succulent’s fare is also kosher-certified.